 The Final FRCR (Part B) assessment examines candidates on all aspects of clinical radiology against the Specialty Training Curriculum for Clinical Radiology.
 The Final FRCR Examination Purpose of assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

 The Final FRCR (Part B) examination consists of a reporting session, a rapid reporting session and an oral examination.
 Further general information on the examination shows in the guidance notes for candidates.
 The scoring system document explains how each component is marked and overall results are determined.

 New reporting and rapid reporting platform

-From spring 2018 the 'written' element of the Final FRCR (Part B) examination will be delivered on a new digital platform - further information on these changes are supplied in the FAQs.
+From spring 2018 the 'written' element of the Final FRCR (Part B) examination will be delivered on a new digital platform – further information on these changes are supplied in the Final FRCR Part B reporting FAQs.
 Candidates should familiarise themselves with the new platform via an instructional video and accompanying demonstration site prior to the examination.

 How to apply

-The examination is normally held in April and October each year - specific information shows in the dates and fees document.
+The examination is normally held in April and October each year – specific information is available in the dates and fees document.
 Applicants should ensure they have read the examination regulations before applying.

 A sample image from the oral component is provided, as are instructions for candidates to follow during the examination.
 Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination.